Mac Miller Logo

 Mac Miller’s personal logo depicts a stylized diver, presumably in full gear.
 His face is hidden behind a helmet equipped with two hoses (presumably breathing tubes) that go behind his back.
 Excess air ducts rise upward, forming high, rabbit-like ears above the diver’s head.
 They are bent as if twisted into two loops, risking a cut-off of the oxygen supply.
 The eyes are hidden behind round, saturated blue lenses.
 The same shade of blue surrounds the man, as if he were submerged in a cornflower-blue space.

 The mask’s collar tightly covers the neck and shoulders.
 At the same time, the diver resembles a voodoo doll.
 This impression is created by the arrangement of his body, arms, and legs.
-The diver’s limbs are spread to the sides, as if he were crucified or severely limited in his movements.
-His arms and legs have the shape of wide stripes with rounding at the ends, so neither feet nor palms are visible, and the diving suit does not completely cover them.
+The diver’s limbs are spread to the sides, as if he were crucified or severely restricted in movement.
+His arms and legs are shaped like wide stripes, rounded at the ends, so neither his feet nor his palms are visible, and the diving suit does not completely cover them.
 It ends with long transverse lines.
 All elements are white, with blue stripes as contrast.

 The musician-performer’s death meant that a white diver surrounded by a bright blue space remained on his Facebook page forever.
 This is a very symbolic image because Malcolm James McCormick had two pseudonyms, hiding his true essence.
 Thus, in the music world, he was known as Mac Miller, while in the production sphere, he was known as Larry Lovestain.